 How do I clean linen blinds that have smoke stains?
 I cannot remove them from the window.

 After dusting the blinds on your windows, wipe each slat with a fabric-softener sheet.
 This will help keep them stay cleaner longer because the sheet helps to repel dust.
 Good luck.

 I have used Capture Carpet Cleaner (bought at Sears) on almost everything.
 The powder that is sprinkled on after the wet spray lifts up the stains to be brushed or vacuumed away.
-I will remove old coffee/tea stains from carpet.
-Just don't overdo with the spray and BE SURE it is dry before trying to remove.

 If you don't mind the expense, Chandelier cleaner works like a charm.
 Put a layer of paper towels at the bottom for drips.
 Wipe off with a paper towel.
 Any spray that gets on the window also cleans the window.